iterative/dvc.org/content/docs/start/experiments.md

   conv_units: 16
 ```

-When you use `--set-param` option for `dvc exp run`, DVC updates the parameters
+When you use `dvc exp run --set-param`, DVC updates the parameters in
-in `params.yaml` with the values you set in the command line before running the
+`params.yaml` with the values you set in the command line before running the
 experiment.

 </details>